Now is certainly the Amazon Echo’s time in the sun, isn’t it?

 Christmas sales in 2016 were up nine times compared to the year before.
 It was the darling of the Consumer Electronics Show, integrated into everything from fridges to cars.
 It’ll probably be the plot of the next Terminator movie.

-It also might snitch you out to the cops.
+It also might snitch on you to the cops.

 At least, that’s either the hope or fear, depending on which side of the law you’re on.
 In late 2016, as Amazon was on the verge of its global takeover, a case from Bentonville, Arkansas made headlines.
 Police thought they might have stumbled upon a witness to a crime: Alexa, the digital assistant that powers the Amazon Echo.
 Police are trying to extract information from the voice-enabled assistance in the hopes that they can pull some evidence in the murder of Victor Collins.